davidjaimes/crowdfunding-trend-analysis/README.md

 List of Limitations:
    - The background portion of this homework states more than 300,000 projects have been launched on Kickstarter but we only analyze roughly 4,000 projects.
 We are only analyzing about 1% percent of the total projects launched.
+   - The data we used does not take into account whether each project was Staff Picked and/or Spotlighted.
+Projects may be more successful if they are labeled as a Favorite by Kickstarter.
+   - Other markers not listed in our data such as:
+      - Video showcasing project.